 Unlike some towns, Welch isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Welch are a mix of both white- and blue-collar jobs.
 Overall, Welch is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Welch who work in teaching (13.49%), sales jobs (13.02%), and office and administrative support (11.63%).

-Being a small town, Welch does not have a public transit system used by locals to get to and from work.
+Welch is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Welch with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.29% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Welch is quite a bit lower than the national average among all cities of 21.84%: just 11.29% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Welch in 2022 was $21,625, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $86,500 for a family of four.
 However, Welch contains both very wealthy and poor people as well.